RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Related Work

 \section{Related Work}

-Early works usually exploit a sketch-based slot-filling method that use different modules to predict the corresponding part of SQL.
-These method decomposes the SQL generation task into several independent sketch and use different classifier to predict corresponding part, such as SQLNet \citep{xu2017sqlnet}, TypeSQL \citep{yu-etal-2018-typesql}, SQLOVA \citep{hwang2019comprehensive}, X-SQL \citep{he2019x}, RYANSQL \citep{choi-etal-2021-ryansql} et.al,.
+Early works usually exploit a sketch-based slot-filling method that uses different modules to predict the corresponding part of SQL.
+These methods decompose the SQL generation task into several independent sketches and use different classifiers to predict corresponding part, such as SQLNet \citep{xu2017sqlnet}, SQLOVA \citep{hwang2019comprehensive}, X-SQL \citep{he2019x}, RYANSQL \citep{choi-etal-2021-ryansql}, et.al,.
 However, most of these methods only handle simple queries while failing to generate correct SQL in a complex setting such as on Spider.

-Faced with the multi-table and complex SQL setting, using graph structures to encode a variety of complex relationships is a major trend in the text-to-SQL task.
-For example, Global-GNN \citep{bogin-etal-2019-global} represents the complex database schema as a graph, RAT-SQL \citep{wang-etal-2020-rat} introduce schema encoding and linking and assign every two input items a relation, LGESQL \citep{cao-etal-2021-lgesql} further distinguish local and non-local relations by exploiting a line graph enhanced hidden module, SADGA \citep{NEURIPS2021_3f1656d9} use contextual structure and dependency structure to encode question-graph while database schema relations are used in schema graph, S$^2$SQL \citep{hui2022s} add syntactic dependency information in relational graph attention network(RGAT) \citep{wang-etal-2020-relational}.
+Faced with the multi-table and complex SQL setting, using graph structures to encode various complex relationships is a major trend in the text-to-SQL task.
+For example, Global-GNN \citep{bogin-etal-2019-global} represents the complex database schema as a graph, RAT-SQL \citep{wang-etal-2020-rat} introduces schema encoding and linking and assigns every two input items a relation, LGESQL \citep{cao-etal-2021-lgesql} further distinguishes local and non-local relations by exploiting a line graph enhanced hidden module, SADGA \citep{NEURIPS2021_3f1656d9} uses contextual structure and dependency structure to encode question-graph while database schema relations are used in schema graph, S$^2$SQL \citep{hui2022s} adds syntactic dependency information in relational graph attention network (RGAT) \citep{wang-etal-2020-relational}.